Tim O'Brien (musician): Solo career

 O'Brien, who had already recorded several albums without Hot Rize, embarked on a solo career.
 He briefly signed to RCA Records, recording an album with them called "Odd Man In", before being dropped.
 Sugar Hill Records eventually released the album, and O'Brien has not signed to a major since.
 In 1990, O'Brien also charted along with Kathy Mattea on the duet "The Battle Hymn of Love", which peaked at No. 9 on the Billboard Hot Country Singles & Tracks charts.

 In 2010, O'Brien featured prominently on Kris Drever's second solo album, Mark the Hard Earth.
 He also produced at least one instructional video/DVD of mandolin and bouzouki instruments.

+O'Brien joined Mark Knopfler in his Get Lucky Tour between April 8, 2010 and July 31, 2010.

+In 2024, O'Brien recorded a duet with Bonnie "Prince" Billie for the latter's album The Purple Bird.
+The song, "Our Home" was released as a single in advance of the album release.

-Howdy Skies records
+Howdy Skies Records

 O'Brien started his own record label, Howdy Skies Records, in 1999.

 Style and sound

 Although naturally left-handed, O'Brien plays the guitar and other instruments right-handed.